-The Pension Protection Act of 2006 includes the first comprehensive regulation of donor advised funds.
+The Pension Protection Act of 2006 includes the first comprehensive regulation of donor-advised funds.
 These requirements generally took effect at the beginning of the tax year following enactment of the Act, for charities that hold assets in such funds.
-However, a provision barring the payment from donor advised funds of grants, compensation, and similar payments to donors, advisors, and persons related to them took effect immediately on August 17, 2006.
-Understanding the definition of what is a donor advised fund also is important to the implementation of the Act’s charitable IRA rollover provision because rollovers are not permitted into donor advised funds.
+However, a provision barring the payment from donor-advised funds of grants, compensation, and similar payments to donors, advisors, and persons related to them took effect immediately on August 17, 2006.
+Understanding the definition of a donor-advised fund also is important to the implementation of the Act’s charitable IRA rollover provision because rollovers are not permitted into donor-advised funds.

 - It must be separately identified with reference to the contribution of a donor or donors

 - It must be owned and controlled by a sponsoring organization

 - The donor or a person appointed by the donor must have, or must reasonably expect to have, the privilege of providing advice with respect to the fund’s investments or distributions

 If any one of these characteristics is absent, the fund is not a donor-advised fund.

 What does it mean for a fund to be separately identified with reference to the contribution of a donor or donors?